Speedup

 As with any parallel computing construct, however, the effect of vector length on application performance as a whole is not so straightforward.
 As we will see in a later topic, any real-world application will contain a mixture of vector and non-vector instructions.
 The proportion of vector instructions present in an application will greatly affect overall application speedup, as will cache efficiency, memory bandwidth and latency, etc.

 A trend in modern CPUs is for the vector length to increase with newer architectural revisions.
-For example, the CPUs on the retired Ranger supercomputer had vector processing units that could operate on 2 double- or 4 single-precision values.
-The CPUs on the original Stampede doubled this vector length to 4 double- or 8 single-precision values.
-The Xeon Phi coprocessors on the original Stampede contained vector units in each core that were twice that again: 8 double- or 16 single-precision values.
-And now, the Knights Landing (KNL) , Skylake (SKX), and Ice Lake (ICX) processors on Stampede2 come with a pair of these vector units per core.
-So the wider (and duplicated) vector units result in potentially much greater performance when code is vectorized, and conversely, much more to lose when code that could be vectorized is not.
+For example, at TACC, the CPUs on the retired Ranger supercomputer had vector processing units that could operate on 2 double- or 4 single-precision values.
+CPUs on the original Stampede doubled this vector length to 4 double- or 8 single-precision values.
+Xeon Phi coprocessors on Stampede, along with the Knights Landing (KNL) processors on Stampede2, provided vector units in each core that were twice that again: 8 double- or 16 single-precision values.
+Subsequently, the Skylake (SKX) and Ice Lake (ICX) processors that were added to Stampede2, then incorporated into Stampede3, came with a pair of these jumbo-sized vector units per core.
+The availability of wider (and duplicated) vector units result in potentially much greater performance when code is vectorized, and conversely, much more to lose when code that could be vectorized is not.